chrisvdm/rwsdk-notes-app-tutorial/README.md

 ### 3. Create Your Durable Object Class

-Add the following to your `durableObject` file:
+Add the following to our `durableObject` file:

 ```ts
 // src/db/durableObject.ts